Ice Breaker Games Ice Breaker Games

 What makes a good Boss Battle matchup?

 Choose opponents that are evenly matched and interesting.
-Avoid obvious winners and pick topics students care about.
+Avoid obvious winners.
+'Mermaid with trident vs Supersonic shark' works because both sides can argue.

-How do I keep students from making speeches?
+How do I keep Boss Battle focused without long speeches?

 Build Stronger Team Connections